top of page

 Botox starts to work in 5 to 10 days.
 The full effect of your injections will be seen between 10 and 14 days.

-It might be best to wait 5 days before starting up PFPT again.
+It might be best to wait five (5) days before starting up pelvic floor physical therapy (PFPT) again.
+You don't want our vagina to still be tender and sensitive.

 Botox lasts three to four months.
 Many doctors like to repeat the procedure three to four times for optimal results.